Jeffri Murrugarra-Llerena

 Can We Trust Bounding Box Annotations for Object Detection?

-Jeffri Murrugarra Llerena; Lucas Kirsten; Claudio Rosito Jung
+Jeffri Murrugarra-Llerena; Lucas Kirsten; Claudio Rosito Jung

 Computer Vision and Pattern Recognition Conference Workshops (CVPRW), 2022